-Rabies can be prevented with prophylactic shots shortly after contact but it cannot be treated if actually contracted.
+Rabies can be prevented with prophylactic shots shortly after contact, but it cannot be treated once it is contracted.
 If you get rabies, you die.
 This is too serious to ignore and/or assume that there has been no contact, not even contact with saliva.

 If you see an animal acting strangely, please report it to the police dispatcher.
-The police are supposed to log the call and contact the animal control officer and the Board of Health office and the chairman of the Board of Health.
+The police are supposed to log the call and contact the animal control officer and the Board of Health office.
+You can call us directly at 781 293 6768 anytime, but if it is after hours or on the weekend, call the police and they can get in touch with us anytime.

 In the meantime, while waiting for the police and/or the animal control officer and/or the Board of Health to arrive, please do not attempt to trap the animal.
-Even though good intentions to keep the sick animal away from the neighborhood's children may motivate you to take action, please leave wild animals alone.
+Even though good intentions to keep a sick animal away from the neighborhood's children may motivate you to act, please leave wild animals alone.